lalagarali/portfolio/README.md

 ` 1.
 Data Literacy `
 ---
 Data literacy refers to the ability to read, understand, interpret, and use data effectively.

-DIKW Pyramid is a structured view from raw data to smart decision-making.
+**DIKW Pyramid** is a structured view from raw data to smart decision-making.

-Data - Raw facts and numbers without context.
+**Data** - Raw facts and numbers without context.

-Facts - Verified and true pieces of data.
+**Facts** - Verified and true pieces of data.

-Information - Organized and meaningful data.
+**Information** - Organized and meaningful data.

-Knowledge - Information combined with understanding or experience.
+**Knowledge** - Information combined with understanding or experience.

-Insights - Useful discoveries or patterns found through data analysis.
+**Insights** - Useful discoveries or patterns found through data analysis.

-Wisdom - The ability to make smart decisions based on knowledge and insights.
+**Wisdom** - The ability to make smart decisions based on knowledge and insights.

-Big Data - Extremely large and complex data sets that require advanced tools to process.
+**Big Data** - Extremely large and complex data sets that require advanced tools to process.

-Metadata - Data about data; it describes other data.
+**Metadata** - Data about data; it describes other data.

 Data can be categorized into two groups:

-Structured data is organized in rows and columns.It is easy to store, search, and analyze.
+**Structured data** is organized in rows and columns.It is easy to store, search, and analyze.
 This kind of data is usually stored in databases.(Customer name, age)

-Unstructured data has no fixed format.It is not stored in rows and columns.(Images and videos)
+**Unstructured data** has no fixed format.It is not stored in rows and columns.(Images and videos)

-Data analysis is the process of collecting, cleaning, and studying data to find useful information.It helps people and businesses make better decisions based on facts.
+**Data analysis** is the process of collecting, cleaning, and studying data to find useful information.It helps people and businesses make better decisions based on facts.

-Data Analysis Process is a step-by-step method used to understand and find meaning in data.
+**Data Analysis Process** is a step-by-step method used to understand and find meaning in data.

 It includes 6 main steps:

 1. Ask – Define the question you want to answer
 2. Prepare – Collect and organize the data
 3. Process – Clean and check the data for errors
 4. Analyze – Explore the data to find patterns and insights
 5. Share – Present the results in a clear way (charts, reports)
 6. Act – Use the insights to make smart decisions

-Big data

-**Information**:

-**Knowledge**:

-**Wisdom**:

 **Data Types**:
-1. Quantitative Data (Numerical Data): is numerical and used for calculations.
+1. **Quantitative Data** (Numerical Data): is numerical and used for calculations.

-     Interval Data: Numerical data where the difference between values is meaningful, but there is no true zero point.
+     **Interval Data**: Numerical data where the difference between values is meaningful, but there is no true zero point.

-     Ratio Data: Numerical data that has all the properties of interval data, but with a true zero point, which allows for meaningful ratios.
+     **Ratio Data**: Numerical data that has all the properties of interval data, but with a true zero point, which allows for meaningful ratios.

 2. Qualitative Data (Categorical Data): is descriptive and used for categorization.